vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    This command allows peerings between directly connected eBGP peers using loopback addresses without adjusting the default TTL of 1.

+.. cfgcmd:: set protocols bgp <asn> neighbor <address|interface>
+   disable-send-community <extended|standard>

+   This command specifies that the community attribute should not be sent in route updates to a peer.
+By default community attribute is sent.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> ebgp-multihop
    <number>